bdeewang/bdeewang.github.io/index.md

 <!--
 <a href="/research" class="internal-link quarter-line-space">View my research&nbsp;→</a><a href="/travel" class="internal-link quarter-line-space">View my travel schedule&nbsp;→</a>-->

-I am currently a Graduate Teaching Fellow, developing course material and designing for an online version of MATH 11B: Calculus with Applications.
-I was also awarded the [Chancellor’s Dissertation-Year Fellowship](https://science.ucsc.edu/research-opportunities/dissertation-year-fellowships/) for this academic year.
+I am currently a Graduate Teaching Fellow, developing course material and designing an online class for the summer.
+I was awarded the [Chancellor’s Dissertation-Year Fellowship](https://science.ucsc.edu/research-opportunities/dissertation-year-fellowships/) for this academic year.
 I am a co-organiser of the [Experiences in Mathematics](https://sites.google.com/ucsc.edu/experiencesinmath/) Series with Jennifer Guerrero and Nariel Monteiro.

-If you're thinking of asking me for a letter of recommendation, I encourage you read:
+If you're thinking of asking me for a letter of recommendation, I encourage you read to read [Letter Writing Information](/letters).
-<a href="/letters" class="internal-link quarter-line-space">letter writing information&nbsp;→</a>

 <!-- Here's my<a href="https://drive.google.com/file/d/14Qb6_G7CEKUkhOUEwx68559Rs1BCa74S/view?usp=sharing" class="btn btn-default">Curriculum Vitae</a> -->